 "Mary Ruth's guidance is invaluable for an aspiring screenwriter.
 The two most fundamental things I learned from her were, first, how to organize the basic structure of the script...and second, how to always look for ways to turn dialogue into action."

 Mary Ruth Clarke co-wrote and starred in the original MEET THE PARENTS and co-adapted it into the blockbuster version, starring Robert De Niro.
-Her screenplay CHIMNEY ROCK was under option, and she has been a script doctor for many screenplays, including A GUY THING and DESPERATION BOULEVARD.
-Her play BONHOEFFER'S COST ran at the Beacon Theater in Philadelphia and was produced by Agape Actor’s Co-op in Austin along with Clarke’s SUFFER THE LONG NIGHT, co-written with her MEET THE PARENTS partner, Greg Glienna.
+Her screenplay CHIMNEY ROCK is under option, and she has been a script doctor for many screenplays, including A GUY THING and DESPERATION BOULEVARD.
+Her play BONHOEFFER'S COST just finished a run at The Agape Actors Co-op in Austin and has been produced at the Beacon Theater in Philadelphia and the Provision Theater in Chicago.
+Agape also produced her farce SUFFER THE LONG NIGHT, co-written with her MEET THE PARENTS partner, Greg Glienna.
 SUFFER THE LONG NIGHT was also produced in Los Angeles at Meta Theater.
-She is a Resident Playwright at Chicago Dramatists, where she teaches screenwriting and has critiqued about a gazillion plays and screenplays.
-Saturday Series readings of SUFFER THE LONG NIGHT and a screenplay, ALICE AND CELIA AND WHATEVER IT TAKES, were directed by Second City’s Pat McKenna at Chicago Dramatists.
-Clarke is a regular guest lecturer at the Chicago Screenwriter’s Network monthly meet up and ran a Master’s Class for the Chicago Independent Film Project in December.
-She is a member of the Writer’s Guide of America East and the Dramatists Guild.
+Clarke's play ADDRESS UNKNOWN was produced by 20% Theater Company in August 2016.
+It was also produced by Fury Theater in 2014.
+Her solo performance, I COULD KILL HIM FOR DYING, recently ran at Three Cat Productions in Chicago.
+Clarke is a Resident Playwright at Chicago Dramatists, where she just finished a 28 hour workshop and had two Saturday Series readings of her almost one-woman musical FAY BURNS.
+Another recent Saturday Series reading is ALICE AND CELIA AND WHATEVER IT TAKES, a comedy screenplay directed by Second City's Pat McKenna.
+Mary Ruth teaches screenwriting and writing for television at Chicago Dramatists and has critiqued about a gazillion plays and screenplays.
+She is a regular guest lecturer at the Chicago Screenwriter’s Network monthly meet up and ran a Master’s Class for the Chicago Independent Film Project in December.
+She is a member of the Writer’s Guild of America East and the Dramatists Guild.

 "Cheri is the most supportive, encouraging instructor I have ever had.
 She is so perceptive that I feel my musical is much better because of her.
 She has a way of helping you mold your work without making you feel as if you are being criticized."